 Disney fans generally report that their favorite Disney Park is the one they grew up going to.
 However, there is always so much to learn and experience at both resorts.
 Make sure to tune in next month when we explore part two of Disneyland vs Disney World, including information on Star Tours, the Jungle Cruise and more.

 And when comparing Disneyland vs Disney World, don’t forget that either is a fantastic option for your next family vacation.
 At Get Away Today, our Disney experts will help you plan the perfect Disney vacation in Disneyland or Disney World.
 You can book any of our packages online or give our agents a call at 855-GET-AWAY.
+Or, if you're just shopping tickets, you can get discount tickets to Walt Disney World Resort online or over the phone as well.
 We can’t wait to help you with our discount prices, expert tips and special vacation touches.